razvantomegea/movin-contracts/Whitepaper.md

 - Referral bonuses are paid automatically when activity rewards are claimed
 - Self-referral is not allowed
 - Referral relationships cannot be changed once established
+- Users can retrieve a list of all their referrals

 ### 6. Reward Rate System